shippify/slate/source/index.md

 payment_status | (optional) Specify the payment  status of this task, if it is already paid by the client through your platform then this task will be reconciled at the end of the month. total_amount | (optional) Is the total amount of money the shipper needs to charge in cash, if the recipient did not payed before with bank transfer or credit card online. delivery_date | (optional) If you want to schedule a task for a date in the future you can specify a delivery date.
 This parameter must be a UNIX TIMESTAMP.

+send_email_params  | (optional) If you want to send an email to the recipient.
+This is a JSON string.
+Some companies can have or customize email templates to send a custom email to their users every time a task is created.
+For example: send_email_params: `‘{\"from\":\"Custom from email name or company name \",\"subject\":\"Custom subject for your email\"}'`

 <aside class="notice">